sundew28/streetgroup/README.md

 $ php artisan parse:csv
 ```

 The application is designed not just to parse csv files but to handle / add drivers to parse data as per requirement.
-I have implement the manager design pattern to handle this if required.
+I have implemented the manager design pattern to handle this if required.